PostHog/posthog.com/contents/blog/real-user-monitoring.md

 ![Dashboard](../images/blog/real-user-monitoring//dashboard.png)

 For each of these insights, you can use session replays to dive deeper into exactly what is happening in the related sessions.
-Just click the visualization to get a list of users and their replays.
+Click the visualization to get a list of users and their replays.
 In those replays, you can see where events like errors or queries happen, console logs, and performance details for that specific session.

 ![Dive](../images/blog/real-user-monitoring/dive.mp4)

-The combination of these enables you to understand your current experience, understand what areas need improvement, and monitor the quality of the service you are providing.
+The combination of these insights enables you to understand your current experience, understand what areas need improvement, and monitor the quality of the service you are providing.

 ### 3. Action